 A copy of the Parish Council’s budget will be published annually.
 Shavington-cum-Gresty Parish Council is funded through the precept, which is collected along with your council tax.

-A copy of the Parish Council’s Business Plan can be found here
+A copy of the Parish Council’s Action Plan can be found here

 Council and Committee Minutes